 Setting a schedule that you and your little one follow on a regular basis will let them know what you expect from them each day and the steps necessary to fulfill those expectations.
 Knowing expectations will help to eliminate fights and struggles with your child over things like teeth brushing and going to sleep.
 With a schedule, your child will know what needs to be done and when, While this will not completely limit your child's need to negotiate on things like bedtime, but it will prevent it from happening as often.

 How Can Working Parents Maintain a Daily Schedule?

 If you are away from your child throughout part of the week that does not mean you can't still develop a regular schedule for them.
 To help keep your child on a schedule even if you are a working parent you need to:

-- Set Morning Routines – Set a wake-up schedule and routine to get ready in the morning before they go to child care.
+Set a wake-up schedule and routine to get ready in the morning before they go to child care.
 Be sure to leave enough time so that your child does not feel rushed.

-- Choose Child Care That Has a Daily Schedule – Most child care centres follow a schedule to keep kids on track during their time at the centre.
+Most child care centres follow a schedule to keep kids on track during their time at the centre.
 Find out from your centre what the routines are and try to keep them set on the weekend, especially meal and nap times.

-- Have a Bedtime Routine – As with the morning routine, have your child follow a schedule before they go to bed to build consistency.
+As with the morning routine, have your child follow a schedule before they go to bed to build consistency.

 No matter how busy your schedule may be, incorporating a daily routine for your child will not only help them with critical skills necessary to the future but will also help you make sure you are meeting all your child's needs.